CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard Deployment Guide.md

 This file is also available in the CIS-CAT-Pro-Dashboard bundle, you will just need to replace the pertinent information, marked with <>, with the specifics of your environment.

+**NOTE: MySQL Timezone setting** It is important for the timezone on the application server and the database server to be the same.
+If this is not the case in your environment you can set the timezone of the database connection using a jdbc option:

+	jdbc:mysql://<path_to_mysql_database_server>:3306/<schema_name_of_mysql_database>?useLegacyDatetimeCode=false&serverTimezone=<3-letter-timezone>

 ### Database Configuration ###
 By default the ccpd-config.yml is configured to utilize a MySQL database.
 Starting with version v1.0.3 you will be able to use MS SQL Server and Oracle Databases as well.
 In the ccpd-config.yml, there are several settings you need to make to utilize these other DBMS:

 **SQL Server**